Masters of the Universe: Series overview and main characters

-The series overall would feature a wide and ever-expanding cast of heroic and villainous characters added to the toy line, the Filmation cartoon, and other media; with the franchise far outshining prior expectations, continuing to grow through 1983 and 1984.
-The release of the animated cartoon movie He-Man and She-Ra: The Secret of the Sword in the spring of 1985 introduced He-Man's twin sister She-Ra (with her secret alter ego Princess Adora) and the arch-villain Hordak (leader of the Evil Horde and the former master of Skeletor) on the planet Etheria.
+The series overall would feature a wide and ever-expanding cast of heroic and villainous characters added to the toy line, the Filmation cartoon, and other media; with the franchise far outshining expectations, continuing to grow through 1983 and 1984.

+The release of the animated cartoon movie He-Man and She-Ra: The Secret of the Sword in the spring of 1985 introduced He-Man's twin sister She-Ra, with the accompanying female-focused Princess of Power toy line, which was followed by the She-Ra: Princess of Power animated series that fall.
+With an inverse power-dynamic from that on Eternia, She-Ra, with her secret alter ego Princess Adora, would join the 'Great Rebellion' to save the oppressed people of Etheria from the ruling Evil Horde.

 Stemming from the animated movie, Filmation went on to produce 93 episodes of the series She-Ra: Princess of Power, which ran until the end of 1987, along with the He-Man & She-Ra: Christmas Special.
-Other main characters of the She-Ra series would include Swift Wind, winged unicorn and alter ego of She-Ra's trusty steed Spirit; Light Hope, mystical living beam of light and mentor to She-Ra; and her Great Rebellion allies Glimmer, magically inclined onetime leader of the rebellion; Bow, skilled archer and the main male protagonist of the series; Kowl, Bow's owllike, rainbow-eared companion; Madame Razz, absent-minded witch with her sarcastic sentient Broom; and Queen Angella, Glimmer's mother and angel-winged queen of the Bright Moon; along with Hordak's spell-casting witch Shadow Weaver; shape-shifting spy Imp; bumbling bug-eyed henchman Mantenna; Force Squad captain Catra; evil scientist Modulok; beastly warrior Grizzlor; energy-draining Leech; and thuggish henchwoman Scorpia.
+Some of the other main characters of the She-Ra mythos include Glimmer, the magically inclined leader of the Great Rebellion, Bow, a skilled archer and the main male protagonist of the series, and Swift Wind, a winged unicorn and alter ego of She-Ra's trusty steed Spirit.
+They would fight to free Etheria from the Horde, led by the arch-villain Hordak (the former mentor of Skeletor), and his often featured henchwomen, the cloaked witch Shadow Weaver and the Force Squad captain Catra, amongst many other members of the Horde.

-Various children's books, magazines, comics, read-along records/cassette tapes, and other merchandise were also released worldwide around this time, with much of the content based primarily on the Filmation He-Man and She-Ra series.
+Various He-Man and She-Ra related children's books, magazines, read-along records/cassette tapes, audio adventures, and other merchandise were released globally in multiple countries and languages in the 1980s.

+The later mini-comics, newspaper strip, Marvel's Star comics, and the UK magazine comics continued the adventures of He-Man and She-Ra past the end of the two Filmation animated series.

 The live-action film Masters of the Universe was released in 1987 by Cannon Films, starring Dolph Lundgren and Frank Langella.
+The film reimagines aspects of the series, with additional toys and comic book releases tying in to the movie and some of its new characters.

-The later 1980s mini comics, Marvel comics series, and UK magazine comics continued the adventures of He-Man and She-Ra past the end of the two Filmation series.
-However, popularity had waned by the end of 1987 and a planned continuation of the original toy line under the heading of "The Powers of Grayskull" (set in ancient Eternia, featuring the villain King Hiss and He-Man's ancestor He-Ro) was started, but eventually scrapped.
+Popularity had waned by the end of 1987 and a planned continuation of the original toy line under the heading of "The Powers of Grayskull" was started, but eventually scrapped.
+The series was to be set in ancient Eternia (Preternia) featuring King Hiss, the villainous leader of the Snake Men (a faction introduced in the later stages of the toyline), and He-Man's heroic magic-wielding ancestor, He-Ro.